 #9 Plan your New Year’s Eve in Porto

 Do you remember that time you wanted to have an unforgettable New Year’s Eve, but forgot to book something until late December, and by then everything was already booked or outrageously expensive?
 With this in mind, we have been scouring the city the hottest places for you to enjoy your holiday break in Porto while ensuring you have a safe and sound New Year’s Eve.
-This being said, here are some amazing possibilities to consider for New Year’s Eve Celebration in Porto.
+This being said, here are some amazing possibilities to consider for New Year’s Eve in Porto.

 #10 Dive deep into the tea world in Porto